 A codec is how two devices communicate with each other.
-Think of it like a language that needs to be spoken by one device, and understood by another.
-All devices speak SBC which is the most basic codec, and from there things get messy.
+Think of it like a language that needs to be spoken by one device and understood by another.
+All devices speak SBC, which is the most basic codec, and from there, things get messy.
 Mainly due to the fact that different companies prefer different codecs.
-Sony has LDAC, Qualcomm has aptX (and soon aptX Adaptive which has the potential to be the best one so far), and companies like Apple use AAC.
+Sony has LDAC, Qualcomm has aptX (and soon aptX Adaptive, which has the potential to be the best one so far), and companies like Apple use AAC.
 Since Apple owns Beats, you can see why Beats headphones only use AAC.
-So is it bad?
+So, is it bad?

-What’s the deal with the W1 chip?
+What’s the deal with the W1, H1, and H2 chip?

-Generally speaking, if you have an iOS device then it will automatically detect that there is a pair of headphones nearby with a W1 chip inside.
-A nice animation then pops up on your phone showing that headphones in question, and you can connect to them with just one tap.
+Generally speaking, if you have an iOS device, then it will automatically detect that there is a pair of headphones nearby with an H1 (or H2) chip inside.
+A nice animation then pops up on your phone, showing the headphones in question.
+You can connect to them with just one tap.
 This lets you completely bypass going through your Bluetooth settings.
 Sure, it’s not that big a deal, but still cool nonetheless.

 Why is the frequency response of Beats products so different?

 One way to picture this is to think of the game telephone we all used to play as children.
-If you’ve never played it goes like this: a bunch of people gets in a line and one person whispers a message into the first person’s ear.
+If you’ve never played, it goes like this: a bunch of people gets in a line, and one person whispers a message into the first person’s ear.
 That person then whispers the same message to the next person in line, and so on, until you get to the end of the line.
-If everything went well, the same message should make it to the last person in line.
+If everything goes well, the same message should make it to the last person in line.

-Unfortunately, our ears aren’t perfect so different companies try to adjust for our lack of bat-like hearing in different ways.
-They might emphasize the lower notes, or take away some of the harshness in the highs so it doesn’t hurt your ears, or even just raise the mids a little so you can better hear vocals.
-Although you’ll hear plenty of people say this is a bad thing and they want their music to sound as natural, or as close to the original message as possible, the fact is that not everyone enjoys that.
+Unfortunately, our ears aren’t perfect, so different companies try to adjust to our lack of bat-like hearing in different ways.
+They might emphasize the lower notes, take away some of the quiet highs so it doesn’t hurt your ears, or even just raise the mids a little so you can better hear vocals.
+Although you’ll hear plenty of people say this is a bad thing and they want their music to sound as natural or as close to the original message as possible, the fact is that not everyone enjoys that.
 Beats headphones are proof of that.

-Isolation, active noise cancelling, and you
+Isolation, active noise canceling, and you

 When it comes to how your music sounds, one important piece of the puzzle that often gets neglected is how well you’re isolated from outside noise.
 If you’re going to be in a sound-treated studio with perfect foam padding on every hard surface, then this probably isn’t too big of a deal for you.
 For the rest of us, outside noise is the death of good sound.
 This is especially true when it comes to commuters.
-The problem isn’t really with your headphones, it’s with human biology (you might be seeing a common theme here).
+The problem isn’t really with your headphones; it’s with human biology (you might be seeing a common theme here).

 When you hear two notes that are close to each other in frequency, the brain will cancel out the lower one.
-This effect is called auditory masking and helped humans in terms of evolution because we were able to ignore unimportant sounds in favor of the growling of a predator, but it isn’t so great when it comes to listening to music.
-So if you listen to music on a train, bus, or plane fairly often, you’ll notice how the bass doesn’t sound as good as it does when you’re in the quiet of your own home.
+This effect is called auditory masking and helped humans in terms of evolution because we were able to ignore unimportant sounds in favor of the growling of a predator.
+Still, it isn’t so great when it comes to listening to music.
+So, if you listen to music on a train, bus, or plane fairly often, you’ll notice how the bass doesn’t sound as good as it does when you’re in the quiet of your own home.
 This is because those sounds are louder than the sweet, subtle basslines of your favorite songs.